Ultimate Guide to Starting Seeds

 Although some seeds can remain viable for up to 10+ years, germination decreases as seeds age.
 Saved seeds from last year’s garden are an option if you have stored them in a cool, dry, dark location.

 Seeds have different needs.
-And seeds from different companies can have different germination times as well.
+Seeds from different companies can have different germination times as well.
 This is something you want to be careful of when planting.
 Know exactly when to expect plants to start popping up rather than think you have done something wrong.

 Preparing the Soil for Planting